Reading time: 5 minutes

 It sounds like a lot, but it is actually super easy.
 Platforms like ours can help you automate and operate most of these processes with just a couple of clicks.
 So if all is thought off, you are ready to launch your Product-as-a-Service pilot!

 We can help you get started with most of these processes.
 We have the right partners in our ecosystem to help you set-up and launch your pilot within 2-4 weeks.
-Would you like to know more about setting up a pilot?
-Get in contact with someone within our team or schedule a demo of our platform.
+Get in contact with someone in our team or schedule a demo of our platform.

 Sidenote: In a previous blog we wrote about the stepping stones a company can take before entering a PaaS-model.
 These are; start providing services to your existing products, and to set-up a take-back mechanism for your products and see what you can do with the returned components (refurbishment, repair etc.).
 This provides an easier step into a business model that might change the whole way you do business.